openmobilehub/android-omh-storage/docs/markdown/getting-started.md

 val fileMetadata = omhStorageClient.getFileMetadata(fileId = "fileId")
 ```

+> For more details on file metadata support for each provider, please refer to the [File metadata documentation](https://miniature-adventure-4gle9ye.pages.github.io/docs/#file-metadata).

 ### Get file versions

 Retrieves the versions of a file with the given file ID.